secure-systems-lab/code-style-guidelines/README.md

 ```

 When checking if an object is a string, keep in mind that it might be a
 unicode string too!
-In Python 2.3, str and unicode have a common base
+In Python 2.3, `str` and `unicode` have a common base
-class, basestring, so you can do:
+class, `basestring`, so you can do:

 ```python
 if isinstance(obj, basestring):
 ```

-The types module has the !StringTypes type defined for that purpose, e.g.:
+The types module has the `StringTypes` type defined for that purpose, e.g.:

 ```python
 import types